ugurcan377/solarchive/README.md

 ##TO DO

 ####Dataset:
-+ Import below from singularity dataset
-    + Add weapons and armor
-    + Add gear (packages)
-    + Add morph implants There is a list of them in Morph Recognition Guide
 + Add neutral traits
 + Add trait specs !important
 + Fix optional skills !important
-+ Change v[0-9] usage with (Level [0-9]) for traits !important
-+ Change credit with cost in morphs !important
 Maybe in a distant future:
 + Add habıtat info
 + Add exoplanet info